Best Things to Do in Marrakech, Morocco

 Where to stay

-Diad Dar Ten
+Riad Dar Ten

-Diad Dar Ten
+Riad Dar Ten

-In general the best time to visit is in autumn (September – November) or early spring (March-April).
+In general the best time to visit Marrakech is in autumn (September – November) or early spring (March-April).
 During these periods temperatures will be pleasant but you can avoid extreme temperatures.

 If you want to avoid the crowds, the best time to visit is during the winter months from November to February.
 These months will also be the cheapest, but know that temperatures can drop drastically after sunset.